 At the time of her birth, long before the second world war, her mother was 30 and her father was 51.
 It was just the three of them in a cute little farm house with a hand pump well out back.
 The place was shaded by two giant oak trees and was surrounded by rolling grassland, usually tall and sometimes harvested by sharecroppers for a fee.
 Her father, Joseph Eckert, would go to work by day in nearby Richmond Virginia as a sheet metal fabricator.
 Not much was said by my mother about him.
 Perhaps not much was known.
 It’s difficult to say how he influenced her.
 My grandmother, Gertrude, impressed upon young Frances to keep from bothering him or getting in his way.
 It may have even been explained that ‘he did not want children around’, although I doubt that was actually said.
 Children glean the way things are with impeccable hearing.
 One of the few things my mother ever told me that he said to her was “you could eat an apple through a picket fence”.
 Of course it didn’t help that Frances had somewhat buck teeth as a young child.
 Before one labels him as a very bad person, he was not abusive other than the lack of empathy for the needs of a little girl when it comes to love and fragile self image.
-I suppose that is the way he influenced her.
+I doubt that he meant harm.
+I suppose that this was an unintended way in which he influenced her.
 He did provide for her and even built toys and such for her to play with.
-I imagine that he was somewhat introverted and reclusive, but this is only a guess.

 Joseph Eckert died when my mother was only 11.
 Now it was just her and her mother.
 My grandmother never learned to drive and the car was sold.
 Things really were quiet now.